fever-ch/http-ping/README.md

   -d, --dns-server string             specify an alternate DNS server for resolutions -x, --extra-parameter               extra changing parameter, add an extra changing parameter to the request to avoid being cached by reverse proxy
-  -F, --follow-redirects              follow HTTP redirects (codes 3xx) -H, --head                          perform HTTP HEAD requests instead of GETs
+  -F, --follow-redirects              follow HTTP redirects (codes 3xx)
-      --header stringArray            add one or more header, in the form name=value -h, --help                          help for http-ping -1, --http1                         use the HTTP/1 protocol -2, --http2                         use the HTTP/2 protocol
+      --head                          perform HTTP HEAD requests instead of GETs -H, --header string                 add one or more header, in the form "name: value" -h, --help                          help for http-ping -1, --http1                         use the HTTP/1 protocol -2, --http2                         use the HTTP/2 protocol